justinData1981/CovidProject/README.md

 ### A brief articulation of your chosen topic and rationale

 The COVID-19 pandemic has prompted us to display some statistics.
-Specifically, we would like to present global data for the number of: Confirmed Cases, Deaths, Recoveries.
-To make it dynamic, we will provide a dropdown that allows the user to select a specific country to view statistics for.
+Specifically, global data for the number of: Confirmed Cases, Deaths, Recoveries.
+To make it dynamic, we provided a dropdown that allows the user to select a specific country to view statistics for.

 ### A link to your data set(s) and a screenshot of the metadata if it exists.
 CSVs: https://github.com/CSSEGISandData/COVID-19